 The world’s trees produce 28% of the world’s oxygen.
 The remainder is almost entirely produced by marine plants, but reestablishing our forests is a significant step in the right direction.
 In fact some research suggests that, together with eliminating the burning of fossil fuels for energy and forest destruction, the restoration of our forests by planting 1 trillion trees worldwide has the potential to undo 100 years of carbon emissions.

 If our governments won’t commit to saving us then perhaps in proper French spirit we need to take matters into our own hands.
 Many of us in the Poitou-Charentes are blessed to have larger than usual outdoor spaces.
-I would urge everyone to consider planting at least one tree this winter.
-Winter is the ideal time of year to do so.
+I would urge everyone to consider planting at least one tree this autumn and winter.
+Autumn and winter are the optimal time of year to do so.

 You don’t have to believe in human influenced climate change to plant a tree.
 Planting a tree can be a great way to memorialise a loved one, or pet.
 A tree will give you shade in summer and the effect of transpiration cools the air around it keeping you cooler.
 It will give you privacy if your garden is overlooked and be a windbreak in exposed gardens.

 Bare root trees are available from nurseries at this time of year and are much cheaper than their container grown counterparts.
 As there is no compost on the rootball, it is believed they establish better in the garden, because they establish a relationship with your garden’s own soil much more quickly.
-But hurry, bare root trees are only available during winter and only container grown plants are available for planting at other times of the year (in which case I would advise waiting until autumn in that case, or you will be endlessly irrigating your new tree all spring and summer).
+But hurry, bare root trees are only available for a short period from November to the end of winter and only container grown plants are available for planting at other times of the year (in which case I would advise waiting until autumn before planting, or you will be endlessly irrigating your new tree all late spring and summer).

 Just one word of caution before you get on the internet and place your order: consider your carbon footprint and the risk of importing a deadly plant disease.
 In the age of the internet diseased plant imports are a real problem.
-Consider using a local plant nursery of repute, such as Pepinieres Charentaises, who will provide a phytosanitaire passport with your purchase to guarantee the biosafety of your plants.
+Consider using a local plant nursery of repute who will provide a phytosanitaire passport with your purchase to guarantee the biosafety of your plants.

 What tree(s) do I choose?

-My advice would be to choose a tree that you see growing natively in this region, many of which are beautiful and are what give this region its distinctive character.
+My advice would be to choose a tree that you see growing natively in this region, or a closely related cultivar, many of which are beautiful and are what give this region its distinctive character.
 It is likely these species are compatible with the climate and terrain and so will establish well in the garden without too much aftercare.